 Travel light if you possibly can.
 Heavy luggage and trains do not make good partners.
 Take this book along of course, and do not forget to take a train timetable.
 We noted above that Thomas Cook published the first European timetable way back in 1873.
 The European Rail Timetable (frequently referred to as ‘ERT’ in this book), a veritable masterpiece of compression, is still published monthly, nowadays not by Thomas Cook, but by the publisher of this book.
 An up-to-date copy of that timetable, and the same company’s Rail Map Europe, are natural companions to this volume.
 Guidebook, map, timetable: the three indispensable assets in the traveller’s armamentarium have not changed since Thomas Cook first started encouraging folk to explore Europe by rail.

 So are you game to join us on this journey?
-What not climb aboard?
-If you’d like to purchase Europe by Rail, you can place an order either via the publisher’s website or on the Amazon UK website.
-The book is 496 pages long and printed on lightweight paper.
-So despite its length, it is easily tucked away in a small bag.
-Our aim has been to create a volume which is practical and useful but still makes space for some first-class narratives.
+Why not climb aboard?
+If you’d like to purchase Europe by Rail, you can place an order either via the publisher’s website or other online retailers.
+You can, of course, also order Europe by Rail through all good bookshops.
+The book is 496 pages long and it is printed on lightweight paper.
+So, despite its length, the volume is easily tucked away in a small bag.
+Our aim has been to create a volume which is practical and useful but still makes space for some first-class narrative writing.